 Instructions to Run DISM:

-- Launch elevated Command Prompt (as admin) from the Start menu.
+- Launch the elevated Command Prompt (as admin) from the Start menu.

 - Replace C with your system drive/partition letter.